mtaheriee/mtaheriee.github.io/_portfolio/cyber-attack-detection-isolation.md

   - covert attacks

 ### Impact
-The proposed defenses guarantee attack detectability **without requiring attack models**, and have been validated on aerospace and networked control systems.
+The proposed defenses guarantee attack detectability **without requiring attack models**, and have been validated on aerospace and networked control systems using a hardware-in-the-loop (HIL) platform.
 These contributions are published in leading control journals and conferences.